Shakhawat-Shuvo-71/Cassiopeia/README.md

 Central Difference
  f″(x) ≈ ( f(x + h) − 2f(x) + f(x − h) ) / h²

-Central difference is theoretically more accurate because its truncation error is O(h²).
+Central difference is theoretically more accurate because it's truncation error is O(h²).

-# Step Sizes Used
+# Step Size Used
 The following step sizes are used in the experiment: h = 0.1, 0.05, 0.01, 0.005, 0.001
 These values help analyze how the numerical error changes as h decreases.